patriciavalentine/HEALTHCARE-DATASET-ANALYSIS-VISUALIZATION/README.md

 These findings can inform strategic decisions in healthcare management and policy-making.

-**This comprehensive analysis process highlights my ability to effectively clean, prepare, and analyze complex datasets using SQL, and to translate these insights into meaningful visualizations using Power BI.
-By uncovering trends and relationships within the data, I demonstrated strong analytical skills and a deep understanding of healthcare data.**
+*This comprehensive analysis process highlights my ability to effectively clean, prepare, and analyze complex datasets using SQL, and to translate these insights into meaningful visualizations using Power BI.*

-*My approach to data analysis—ranging from identifying key patterns to generating actionable insights—exemplifies my readiness to take on challenging projects and deliver impactful results in any data-driven environment.*
 💙